Shares vs. Options: What’s the difference?

 The important difference is that if someone owns shares, they are a shareholder immediately.
 With options, they have own...

-The neat round number of 1% is the most popular amount of equity for startups to give a General Advisor who works less than two days a month and is paid only in equity.
+1% is the most popular amount of equity for startups to give a General Advisor who works less than two days a month and is paid only in equity.

 The amount of equity startups give advisors varies according to the advisor’s expertise, role in the company, and the stage of the company.
-In this article, when we refer to equity we’re talking about ownership of your company as either shares or share options.
+In this post, when we refer to equity we’re talking about ownership of your company as either shares or share options.

 So how do you decide exactly what percentage of equity to give your advisor?
 First, decide what type of advisor they are…